circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/2- General Template -Mouse.md

     - Type of light (fluorescent, LED panel, colour temperature, etc)
     - Presence of running wheels
     - Sound control (are cages soundproof?)
-  - Entrainment: add light/dark cycles where animals are entrained. and the light intensity used when applicable.
+  - Entrainment: add light/dark cycles where animals are entrained and the light intensity used when applicable.

 ## Experimental design and conditions
 > Here you will describe your experimental design.
 For example, if mice were divided in different groups and the treatments applied to which group.
 Describe the control group.
-> For any type of measurement, describe the animals that were sellected for analysis and the number of samples.
+> For any type of measurement, describe the animals that were selected for analysis and the number of samples.
 > If necessary, include separate README files for each experiment type (measured data type).
 For example, a separate README file for Imaging experiments and a separate README file for gene expression experiments.
 > Describe measured techniques and the measured data.
 Some suggestions are described next.
 Feel free to include new sections or delete sections that are not applicable to your work: